Working toward couples, marriage counseling success

 What can trigger the above types of behavior?

 Life changing experiences are often the beginning of downturns in a couple’s life together.
 Examples of triggers may include: childbirth, caring for elderly parents, relocation, career changes, death of a loved one or serious health issues.
-Drug or alcohol abuse is also another trigger.

 How can you plan for couples marriage counseling success?